SVM0N/ttsweb.github.io/README.md

-# TTS Web - PDF to Synchronized Audio
+# TTS/STT Web - Audio ↔ Text Conversion

-Convert PDFs and EPUBs into audiobooks with synchronized text highlighting using state-of-the-art text-to-speech models.
+Convert PDFs and EPUBs into audiobooks with synchronized text highlighting using state-of-the-art text-to-speech models, or transcribe audio files to text with timestamps using speech-to-text models.

 <details>
 <summary>